jacqui/times_topics/README.md

     # => nil
 ```

-### Note on Patches/Pull Requests

-* Fork the project.
-* Make your feature addition or bug fix.
-* Add tests for it.
-This is important so I don't break it in a
-  future version unintentionally.
-* Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
-* Send me a pull request.
-Bonus points for topic branches.
+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 ### Copyright

-Copyright (c) 2010-2013 Jacqui Maher.
+Copyright (c) 2010-2013 Jacqui Maher, The New York Times Company.
 See LICENSE for details.